Niharikajain317/ELECTION-ANALYSIS-KALVIUM-/Insight-4: Pluralistic Nature of Indian democracy/Insight-4.md

-Many smaller parties and individual Candidates gained seats in different states depicting the Pluralistic nature of indian Democracy.
+Various smaller parties and independent candidates also gained representation, highlighting the pluralistic nature of Indian democracy.
+Parties like the Viduthalai Chiruthaigal Katchi (VCK), Yuvajana Sramika Rythu Congress Party (YSRCP), and others managed to secure seats​.